 Packages of baby carrots are marked with the total weight, which is convenient.
 But, they’re not as easy to shred.

-How to Shred Carrots Using 3 Different Methods
+Easy Way to Grate Carrots in 3 Different Methods

 There are probably more than three ways to get the job done, but we’re going to cover the most popular methods.
 Using a peeler, a box grater, and a food processor.